Punished for being poor? Mexico child labor case makes poverty a crime, critics say

-MEXICO CITY, Aug 25 (Thomson Reuters Foundation) - The arrest of three Mexican women accused of trafficking more than 20 children from within their extended family has been criticized by rights activists, who say they are being punished for being poor.
+MEXICO CITY (Thomson Reuters Foundation) - The arrest of three Mexican women accused of trafficking more than 20 children from within their extended family has been criticized by rights activists, who say they are being punished for being poor.

 Prosecutors found the malnourished children during a raid last month on a house in Chiapas, the country’s poorest state, and said they were being forced by their relatives to hawk souvenirs and other trinkets in the streets.